CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 <br>
 Let’s breakdown the total volume of cyclists measured by each sensor across the four years.

-- **There's a broad range of traffic volume, from 26 thousand to 2.8 million cyclists**
+-There's a broad range of **bicycle traffic volume** recorded by sensors across the network from **26 thousand to 2.8 million cyclists**.

-- **Fenwick St, Heidelberg Rd No.1 & No.2 were most likely installed post 2019, as there is only sensor data from 2020/21 for these sites**
+-Fenwick St, Heidelberg Rd No.1 & No.2 were most likely installed post 2019, as there is only sensor data from 2020/21 for these sites.

 *Scroll to see the complete list, hover to view percentage*